 Restoring connected habitats for biodiversity net gain

-While the A30 serves Cornwall’s transport needs, over time it has also created severance across the landscape.
+While the A30 serves Cornwall’s transport needs, it has also created severance across the landscape.
 Measures including wildlife crossings and a green bridge will link habitats from either side of the road.
-Keyn Glass extends these connections into the wider landscape, restoring historic wildlife corridors which have not been seen in Cornwall for generations.
-Phase one has connected 32 habitat areas across nine farms, which will result in up to 250% net gains in biodiversity, measured using the UK Government’s Biodiversity Net Gain Calculator.
+Keyn Glas extends these connections into the wider landscape, restoring historic wildlife corridors not seen in Cornwall for generations.
+Phase one has connected 32 habitat areas across nine farms, resulting in up to 250% net gains in biodiversity, measured using the UK Government’s Biodiversity Net Gain Calculator.
 The interventions built in phase 1 will also absorb around 10 tonnes of CO2 every year and will contribute positively towards climate change resilience.

 Engaging with multiple landowners